binding for the libvips image processing library, API mode

 Loads a large tiff image, shrinks by 10%, sharpens, and saves again.
 On this test pyvips is typically 3x faster than ImageMagick and needs 5x less memory.

 There’s a handy chapter in the docs explaining how libvips opens files, which gives some more background.

-You need the libvips shared library on your library search path, version 8.2 or later, though at least version 8.9 is required for all features to work.
+First, you need the libvips shared library on your library search path, version 8.2 or later, though at least version 8.9 is required for all features to work.
 On Linux and macOS, you can just install via your package manager; on Windows you can download a pre-compiled binary from the libvips website.

 Next, install this package, perhaps: